Arckimede/IntermediatePythonSimulations/2DWaveEquationSimulator/README.md

 This project numerically solves the 2D wave equation using finite difference methods and visualizes the results in real time.
 It also tracks total system energy to verify numerical stability.

-The goal of this project was to better understand partial differential equations (PDEs), numerical stability, and scientific computing.
+The goal of this project was to better understand partial differential equations (PDEs), numerical stability and scientific computing.

 ## 📦 Technologies